-We love it as a drink, in a chocolate bar, in cake, in ice cream and in numerous other ways.
+We love it as a drink, in a chocolate bar, in cake, in ice cream, and in numerous other ways.
 It is a gift we like to give and receive.
-We celebrate special holidays with chocolate, adding in flavours such as mint, raspberry and many others.
+We celebrate special holidays with chocolate, adding in flavors such as mint, raspberry, and many others.
 Chocolate is enjoyed around the world, crossing all cultural boundaries.
 Chocolate makes us feel good, we believe.
 And chocolate is associated with love and romance (Valentine’s Day).
 We sometimes even say that chocolate is “decadent” when our chosen dessert or snack is brimming with chocolate.
 Yes, indeed, we love our chocolate!

 (1) Chocolate inspired the invention of the microwave

 A scientist who was working on WWI radar and weapon projects also happened to be a chocolate fan and probably always had some on hand.
 As it turns out, he had some chocolate in his pocket and noticed that the chocolate softened fairly quickly when he was near a device called a magnetron.
 He thought that maybe the magnetron would make it possible to heat up food quickly – and the microwave was born.

 (2) Chocolate actually does make us happy (for a time)